 The fourth industrial revolution is upon us, powered by the rapid rise of artificial intelligence (AI) and machine learning.
-In the prior three revolutions, societies were transformed from rural to industrial, from industrial to mass production, from mass production to digital.
-The fourth revolution, powered by intelligent machines and services, is expected to transform our society yet again, giving rise to new industries while making obsolete many existing ones.
+In the prior three revolutions, societies were transformed from rural to industrial to digital.
+The fourth revolution, powered by intelligent machines and services, is expected to transform our society yet again, giving rise to new industries while making many existing ones obsolete.

 Blue River’s Lettucebot brings AI to farming, reducing use of pesticides while maximizing yield

 The big bang of AI has been fueled by a perfect storm of three key technologies: